harness/developer-hub/docs/platform/2_Delegates/install-delegates/delegate-upgrades-and-expiration.md

 To avoid these issues, you can set up the upgrader to use your custom delegate tag.

-1. Type the following command to determine the delegate number for your account:
+1. Use the [latest-supported-version](https://apidocs.harness.io/tag/Delegate-Setup-Resource/#operation/publishedDelegateVersion) API to determine the delegate number for your account:

     `curl --location 'https://app.harness.io/ng/api/delegate-setup/latest-supported-version?accountIdentifier=<account_identifier>' \
     --header 'x-api-key: <your_api_key>'`